 This concept isn’t as simple as it looks on the surface.
 Much like any habit, there are particular ways to go about tapping into the power of positive thinking and to be thinking positively on a daily basis.

 What Is Positive Thinking?

 Positive thinking is precisely what it says.
 It’s a series of habits and thought patterns that make you see things in a more positive light.
-One common example is seeing the failures you experience as lessons and opportunities to grow yourself further.
+One common example is seeing the failures you experience as lessons and opportunities to grow.